 If I ever get around to writing essays about those specific events, specific sources will be cited there.

 When I first started writing certain essays, I didn’t necessarily cite sources.
 That’s my fault.
-However, there are only two or three of these.
+However, there are only two or three of these (Dooley Womack might have been the first of these essays and I know I didn’t source it, though most of the articles came out of The Sporting News).
 The rest are completely cited unless I admit that I am summarizing something and plan to cite it when I write a fuller summary or detailed essay.